Getting to Know Your Neighborhood: East Boston

-While you’re at Piers Park, take advantage of the nonprofit sailing center that operates out of the park.
-The center offers lessons for novices, intermediate, and experienced sailors.
-If you just want to take out one of the center’s 23-foot Sonar sailboats, you’ll need to first pass a “check-out sail” test before gaining membership to the center.
-Discounted memberships are available for college students and East Boston residents and are good for the entire sailing season.
-You can also purchase five-day passes.
-Piers Park Sailing Center offers outreach programs for underserved youth, as well as one of the country’s best programs for disabled sailors.
-With its superb access to the Inner Harbor and Harbor Islands, this is one of East Boston’s best-loved attractions.
+While you’re at Piers Park, take advantage of the nonprofit sailing center there, which offers lessons, chiefly for beginners.
+The Learn to Sail course is 21 hours, structured on two back-to-back weekends or two weeks of weekday evenings.
+If you want to sail one of the center’s 23-foot Sonar sailboats, but didn’t take lessons there, you must pass a “check out” test.
+Early registrants, college students, East Boston residents, veterans, and seniors can get discounted memberships, good for the entire sailing season.
+The center has outreach programs for underserved youth and one of the country’s best programs for disabled sailors.
+With easy access to the Inner Harbor and Harbor Islands, this is one of East Boston’s most popular attractions.

-LoPresti Park is another great location for outdoor recreation.
-Grab a ball and head to one of the four-acre park’s two basketball courts (you can play under the lights at night) or put on your helmet and head over to the street hockey rink.
-You can even go fishing on the waterfront, a popular dusk activity at LoPresti Park.
-If you are interested in a more relaxing activity, simply take a stroll along the pier and enjoy the beautiful Boston skyline.
+LoPresti Park, along the Maverick Square area waterfront, is another great outdoor recreation spot.
+Grab a basketball and head to one of the four-acre park’s two courts (you can play under the lights at night), put on your helmet and head over to the street hockey rink, or play a game of ping-pong in the picnic grove.
+It’s also home to a state-of-the-art artificial turf soccer field, a children’s play lot, and a spray fountain.
+You can fish along the waterfront, a popular dusk activity here.
+For a more relaxing activity, stroll along the pier and enjoy the beautiful Boston skyline.

 Belle Isle Marsh Reservation

 A large salt marsh inside the city limits?
-Who knew!
-The Belle Isle Marsh Reservation preserves 152 acres of the 241-acre Belle Isle Marsh, the last remaining salt marsh in Boston.
-The reservation’s protected waters serve as a breeding ground for numerous fish and shellfish, as well as for native vegetation.
-The marsh offers a wonderful vantage point for viewing wildlife rarely seen in a metropolitan area.
-While at the marsh, you can take a guided informational walk or scan the marsh, Logan, and Winthrop from an observation tower.
+Who knew?
+The reservation, open year-round from 9 am to dusk, preserves 152 acres of the 241-acre Belle Isle Marsh, the last remaining salt marsh in Boston.
+Its protected waters are a breeding ground for numerous fish and shellfish, as well as for native vegetation, and it offers a view of wildlife rarely seen in a metropolitan area.
+Visitors can scan the marsh, Logan Airport, and the nearby town of Winthrop from an observation tower.

-You don’t need to travel all the way to Cape Cod or Nantucket to find a great beach.
-Just take the MBTA Blue line to Orient Heights and spend the day at Constitution Beach.
-It features a new bathhouse, tennis and handball courts, a picnic area, and playground; no wonder it’s one of the city’s most popular beaches.
-Lifeguards are on duty during the summer season.
-When you’ve had enough of the beach, cross the MBTA tracks using a nearby pedestrian overpass and explore the neighborhood’s many dining options.
+You don’t need to travel to Cape Cod or the North Shore to find a great beach.
+Just take the MBTA Blue Line to Orient Heights and spend the day at Constitution Beach.
+Among the park’s amenities are a bathhouse, tennis and handball courts, a baseball field, a picnic area, a concession stand, and a playground.
+It’s no wonder it’s one of the city’s most popular beaches.
+Lifeguards are on duty from June through Labor Day.
+When you’ve had enough of the beach, take the nearby pedestrian overpass across the MBTA tracks and explore the neighborhood’s many dining options.

 Condor Street Urban Wild

-Once a marine industrial site, the area known as the Condor Street Urban Wild is now one of Boston’s 40 “urban wilds,” or natural landscapes.
-It features meadow grasses and salt marshes, as well as a boardwalk, walking paths, and a viewing platform overlooking Chelsea Creek.
-In the winter and spring, harbor porpoises can sometimes be seen swimming along this part of the creek.
+Once a marine industrial site, this area is now one of Boston’s 29 urban wilds, or natural landscapes, thanks to the efforts of the Urban Wilds Initiative.
+In addition to meadow grasses and salt marshes, it has a boardwalk, walking paths, and a viewing platform overlooking Chelsea Creek.
+In the winter and spring, harbor porpoises can sometimes be seen swimming along the creek.

 258 Saratoga St.